-The purpose of the GCSD Attendance Policy is to emphasize the importance of attendance to a student's education and responsibility of the student and parent.
+The purpose of the Grant County School District Attendance Policy is to emphasize the importance of attendance to a student's education and responsibility of the student and parent.
 Every effort has been made to provide consistency, fairness and due process in its development.
-The Grant County Attendance policy allows for a limited number of excused attendance events providing consequences for unexcused attendance events.
-While all attendance events negatively affect students' learning and performance, students with attendance events exceeding 10% of the school year, do not meet school attendance policies, which may include or referral to Juvenile Courts for habitual truancy of educational neglect and charges filled with the County Attorney.
+The Grant County Attendance Policy allows for a limited number of excused attendance events providing consequences for unexcused attendance events.
+While all attendance events negatively affect students' learning and performance, students with attendance events exceeding 10% of the school year, do not meet school attendance policies, which may include or referral to Juvenile Courts for habitual truancy of education neglect and charges filled with the County Attorney.